 The effective date for units subject to the requirements of Subpart CC is December 6, 1996 (§265.1082(a)(1)).
 At facilities where required air emission control equipment cannot be in operation by the effective date of the rule, the owner/operator must prepare an implementation schedule for the installation of such equipment, specifying dates by which progress will be made toward compliance with Subpart CC.
-The implementation schedule must demonstrate that required air emission controls will be in operation at the facility no later than December 8, 1997 (§265.1082(a)(2)).
+The implementation schedule must demonstrate that required air emission controls will be in operation at the facility no later than December 8, 1997 ($\S265.1082(a)(2)$).
 Tanks in which waste stabilization operations are performed are allowed an extended compliance period.
-If air emission controls on these units cannot be installed by the December 6, 1996, effective date, these tanks may also establish an implementation schedule to ensure that required controls will be in place by June 8, 1998 (59 FR 62896, 62912; December 6, 1994).

-Question and Answers

-Question 4.1 How does Subpart CC apply to transporters of hazardous waste?

-- Answer 4.1 Subpart CC does not specifically apply to persons transporting hazardous waste; however, transporters may be indirectly affected as a result of their business relations with LQGs and TSDFs.
+If air emission controls on these units cannot be installed by the December 6, 1996, effective date, these tanks may also establish an implementation schedule to ensure that required controls will be in place as soon as possible, but not later than June 8, 1998 (59 FR 62896, 62912; December 6, 1994).
+Question and Answers Question 4.1 How does Subpart CC apply to transporters of hazardous waste?
+Answer 4.1 Subpart CC does not specifically apply to persons transporting hazardous waste; however, transporters may be indirectly affected as a result of their business relations with LQGs and TSDFs.
 In many cases, transportation companies lease units (e.g., 55-gallon drums, tank trucks, railcars, and roll-off boxes) to generators or TSDFs for on-site accumulation.
-Thus, in order for generators and TSDFs to maintain compliance with Subpart CC, transporters may need to demonstrate that the containers they provide meet the air emission standards of Subpart CC (59 FR 62896, 62902; December 6, 1994). - Question 4.2 Section 265.1085 provides standards for owners/operators of hazardous waste tanks subject to Subpart CC.
-Are sumps also subject to these air emission standards? - Answer 4.2 A sump is defined as a pit or reservoir that meets the definition of a tank and serves to collect hazardous waste for transport to hazardous waste TSDFs (§260.10).
+Thus, in order for generators and TSDFs to maintain compliance with Subpart CC, transporters may need to demonstrate that the containers they provide meet the air emission standards of Subpart CC (59 FR 62896, 62902; December 6, 1994).

+Question 4.2 Section 265.1085 provides standards for owners/operators of hazardous waste tanks subject to Subpart CC.
+Are sumps also subject to these air emission standards?

+Answer $4.2~\mathrm{A}$ sump is defined as a pit or reservoir that meets the definition of a tank and serves to collect hazardous waste for transport to hazardous waste TSDFs (§260.10).
 Since sumps meet the definition of tank they are subject to the air emission control standards for tanks in §265.1085.
-However, sumps that are operated in compliance with a CAA requirement (e.g., the benzene waste operations National Emission Standard for Hazardous Air Pollutants (NESHAP) of Part 61, Subpart FF) are exempt from Subpart CC regulation (§265.1080(b)(7)).
+However, sumps that are operated in compliance with a CAA requirement (e.g., the RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 15 benzene waste operations National Emission Standard for Hazardous Air Pollutants (NESHAP) of Part 61, Subpart FF) are exempt from Subpart CC regulation (§265.1080(b)(7)).